 of the corporate organizational form is that it places no restriction on who can own shares in the corporation.
 Anyone with money to invest is a potential investor.
 As a result, corporations are often widely held, with investors ranging from individuals who hold 100 shares to mutual funds and institutional investors who own millions of shares.
-For example, in 2022, International Business Machines Corporation (IBM) had about 900 million shares outstanding held by over 360,000 shareholders.
+For example, in 2017, International Business Machines Corporation (IBM) had about 925 million shares outstanding held by over 425,000 shareholders.
 Most shareholders were small.
-The Vanguard Group was the largest shareholder with about an 8.5% stake.
+The Vanguard Group was the largest shareholder with about a 7% stake.
 Less than 1% of the company was owned by insiders (IBM executives).